LuKuangChen/markright/README.md

 ## Design Goals

-Overall, the goal is to stay close to Markdown, because may people including me are already familiar with Markdown's syntax, to improve consistency, and to improve extensibility to suit several needs.
+Overall, the goal is to stay close to Markdown, because many people including me are already familiar with Markdown's syntax, to improve consistency, and to improve extensibility to suit several needs.

 ### Similar semantics and syntaxes